 Notes

-For more flavor, you can roast the walnuts before chopping.
-Heat walnuts in a skillet over medium heat until browned, stirring constantly.
+- For more of a nuttyย flavor, you can roast the walnuts before chopping.
+Heat walnuts in a skillet over medium heat until toasted and fragrant, stirring constantly.

-You can “seal” the pesto by pouring a little oil on top after you have transferred it to your storage dish.
+- You can โsealโ the pesto by pouring a thin layer of olive oil on top after transferring the pesto to your storage dish.
 This will help prevent browning when stored in the refrigerator.
-Let's avoid brown pesto, if possible.
+Brown pesto is not as appetizing.

 This is the same way I make my Pesto.
 Really good